 Bus to Masada and the Dead Sea

 A shuttle bus to the Dead Sea runs regularly throughout the week from Jerusalem and Tel Aviv.
 Designed for tourists it stops at one of the Dead Sea beaches, provides plenty of time, and returns to Jerusalem in the afternoon.
 The shuttle costs $45 per person for a round-trip from Jerusalem (which includes the entry fee at the Dead Sea beach which is approx. $24), meaning it is comparable in price to the public bus but does not require waiting in the sun or walking from the bus stop to the beach.

 The regular buses from Jerusalem to Eilat travel out of Jerusalem to the east on Road 1, turning right onto Road 90 and passing Masada and the Dead Sea on their journey south, however they do not stop at Masada or Ein Bokek.
 From Jerusalem, bus line 486 runs ca. 5 times during the day and stops at Masada Junction, from where it’s a walk to the entrance and stops at the main resort of Ein Bokek.
 The fare is 42 NIS per person each way.
 From Tel Aviv, there is one daily bus to Masada and the Dead Sea, number 421.

 Car Rental for Masada and the Dead Sea

-Many visitors choose to rent a car to get to the Dead Sea and Masada If you plan to stay overnight in the region, or would like to explore by yourself, perhaps beyond the most popular tourist sites, and have wondered how to get to the Dead Sea & Masada, this can be a good idea.
+Many visitors choose to rent a car to get to southern Israel.
+If you plan to stay overnight or would like to explore beyond the most popular tourist sites, this may be the best idea.
 It is possible to rent a car at the Dead Sea itself (in Ein Bokek), it can be a good idea to rent your car from Ben Gurion Airport, or Jerusalem or Tel Aviv, and drive down to the Dead Sea.